 Following an Incident

-A list of inmates who may be in need of assistance will be developed as soon as possible after an incident (through consultation with inmate representatives, if appropriate, as well as with mental health professionals, Chaplains or Indigenous Elders/Spiritual Advisors who have offered to meet with inmates affected by a critical incident.
+- A list of inmates who may be in need of assistance will be developed as soon as possible after an incident, through consultation with inmates’ representatives, if appropriate, as well as with mental health professionals, Chaplains or Indigenous Elders/Spiritual Advisors who have offered to meet with inmates affected by a critical incident.
 The participation by inmates is voluntary.

 - Support services will also be available, upon request, to other inmates not previously identified.

 Management and Control Framework